hoffmanshf/FlappyBird/README.md

 # FlappyBird
-A flappy bird game clone written in Java
+A flappy bird game clone for desktop and Android platforms using Java and libgdx.